erikbaranowski/sandbox-postgres/README.md

 This repository holds the configuration and instructions for hosting a php7 development sandbox.

-Currently running PHP 7.3 on CentOS 7.6
+Currently running Postgres 11 on CentOS 7.6

 ## Install